Option 1: End-screen

 (Formerly Head of Behavioral Insights at Gett)

 The results were immediate.
 Her team learned to distinguish among "motivation," "ability," and "prompt."
-By optimizing these prompts, they achieved a substantial improvement in key business metrics.
+By optimizing prompts, they achieved a substantial improvement in key business metrics.

 Guilherme Gomes